mi-kas/webDICOM/README.md

 The visualisation of DICOM images is done with the HTML5 canvas element.

 ##Browser support
-Best performance and user expierence with Google Chrome and Opera Next, because only they support the HTML5 webkitdirectory tag.
+Best performance and user expierence with Google Chrome under Mac OS X.
-Other browsers accept multiple files.
+Other browsers accept only multiple files.

 ##Status
 Basic functionality is in place.
 Still to do:
 - Support for compressed DICOMs (JPEG, JPEG2000, JPEG-LS)
+- Windows support

 ##Used libraries
 - [jQuery](http://jquery.com/) & [jQuery UI](http://jqueryui.com/)